11 Ways to Defend Against a Debt Collection Lawsuit in Florida

 1. Consider Hiring a Florida Debt Collection Defense Attorney

-If the debt is substantial, you should at least consult with a lawyer.
+If the debt is substantial, you should at least consult with a debt collection attorney.
 There may be defenses of which you may be unaware or need help arguing.
 See our blog post, Do I Need a Florida Debt Collection Defense Attorney?

 Many attorneys, including Attorney Debt Fighters, offer an initial free consultation.
 This gives you an opportunity to learn free of charge